Mari (given name)

 Estonian, Georgian, Hungarian, Finnish, Welsh, Swedish and Norwegian languages.
 It is also a devotional given name in Tamil.
 It can be seen as a cognate of Mary in Danish, Finnish, Norwegian or Swedish.
+In Estonian, it is a shortened variety of proper names like Marianne; in Estonian it is often perceived as a derivation of "mari" (berry).
 In the countries of Georgia and Armenia, Mari is a shortened version of the name Mariam.
 In Armenia, Mari (Մարի) was the 2nd-most-common female given name of 2013.
+In Syriac-Aramaic this is the name of a male saint.

 In Japanese it appears as Mari (まり, マリ), or can be written using different kanji characters so that it means, respectively: